SUP is super fun and everyone should give it a try but there are a couple things you should know beforehand to make it an enjoyable first experience.

 Yoga clothes, wetsuits, & bikinis are all appropriate.
 Wear what you will feel the most comfortable in if you are wet.
 Shorts, tank top, and maybe a windbreaker will work too.

 June: the water is still quite cold.
-You can wear a wetsuit or just the neoprene booties on your feet.
+You can wear a wetsuit or just shorts and a windbreaker.
+Wear what you think you'd want to wear.
+We are not trying to get you wet, quite the opposite.

 July & August: It’s summer!
 Come in your bathing suit or yoga clothes..
 Whatever you are comfortable in.
 Just remember you will probably get a bit wet sitting on the board at least.